-Today Bryant Denny Stadium is the fifth largest college stadium in the nation; however it took hard work and seven expansions to finally reach this point.
+Today Bryant Denny Stadium is one of the largest stadiums in the nation; however it took hard work and multiple expansions to finally reach this point.
 The University of Alabama has played football for over a century, but it took nearly four decades before they began to play at Bryant Denny Stadium.
 Prior to the opening of Bryant-Denny Stadium, the Tide played at Denny Field and University Field.
 By the mid 1920s the University of Alabama decided it was time for a new football facility and built a 12,000 seat stadium.
 The Tide christened the stadium, originally known as George Hutchenson Denny Stadium, on September 28, 1929.

 Like every other college team, Alabama needed to expand their stadium due to the increasing fan support.
 The first of many expansions took place in 1937, when 6,000 seats were added to the east side, raising the capacity to 24,000.
 By 1946, bleachers were at both end zones of the stadium and the capacity reached 31,000.
 A new press box and 12,000 seats were added in time for the 1961 season, increasing the capacity to 43,000.
 Five years later the capacity increased to 60,000.
 In 1975, State Legislature renamed George Hutchenson Denny Stadium, Bryant-Denny Stadium, after legendary Alabama football coach, Paul “Bear” Bryant.
 The seating capacity of Bryant Denny Stadium increased again in 1988 when the upper deck was added on the west side, increasing the capacity to 70,123.